ros-controls/ros2_controllers/admittance_controller/doc/userdoc.rst

 Parameters
 ^^^^^^^^^^^

-The admittance controller's uses the [generate_parameter_library](https://github.com/PickNikRobotics/generate_parameter_library) to handle its parameters.
+The admittance controller's uses the `generate_parameter_library <https://github.com/PickNikRobotics/generate_parameter_library>`_ to handle its parameters.
-The parameter definition file, located [here](../admittance_controller/src/admittance_controller_parameters.yaml) contains descriptions for all the parameters used by the controller.
+The parameter `definition file located in the src folder <https://github.com/ros-controls/ros2_controllers/blob/master/admittance_controller/src/admittance_controller_parameters.yaml>`_ contains descriptions for all the parameters used by the controller.
+An example parameter file can be found in the `test folder of the controller <https://github.com/ros-controls/ros2_controllers/blob/master/admittance_controller/test/test_params.yaml>`_

 Topics